PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-11.md

 5. Does the Tool have Relevant History?
 When it is possible to show that the tool has been previously used and has been found to produce acceptable results, then no further assessment is necessary.
 A discussion of the relevance of the previous tool usage versus the proposed usage of the tool should be included in the justification.

-   Note: The history of the tool may be based on either an airborne or non-airborne application, provided that data is available to substantiate the relevance and credibility of the tool’s history.
+   Note: The history of the tool may be based on either an airborne or non-airborne application, provided that data is available to substantiate the relevance and credibility of the tool's history.

 6. Establish Baseline and Problem Reporting for Tool Qualification.
 Establish a baseline for tool configuration management and tool problem reporting to prepare for tool qualification.

 7. Basic Tool Qualification.
 Establish and execute a plan to confirm that the tool produces correct outputs for its intended application using analysis or testing.
-The tool’s user guide or other description of the tool’s function and its use may be used to generate requirements.
+The tool's user guide or other description of the tool's function and its use may be used to generate requirements.

 8. Type of Tool and Level?
 Is the tool being considered a Level A or B hardware design tool or a Level C hardware design tool or a Level A or Level B hardware verification tool?

 9. Design Tool Qualification.
 Qualify the Level A or B design tool using the strategies described in Appendix B of this document, the tool qualification guidance of RTCA DO-178B / EUROCAE ED-12B for software development tools or other means acceptable to the certification authority.
 Independence of this activity from the tool development should also be established.

-   Note: Specific guidance for Level A and B design tool qualification is not provided here because of the variability of the circumstances of the tool usage, technology involved, visibility of the tool’s implementation and life cycle data, and other factors.
-Using such a design tool without independent assessment of the tool’s output or establishing relevant history is discouraged, as it may prove to be a task as challenging as the development of the hardware for which the tool is proposed to be used.
+   Note: Specific guidance for Level A and B design tool qualification is not provided here because of the variability of the circumstances of the tool usage, technology involved, visibility of the tool's implementation and life cycle data, and other factors.
+Using such a design tool without independent assessment of the tool's output or establishing relevant history is discouraged, as it may prove to be a task as challenging as the development of the hardware for which the tool is proposed to be used.

 10. Complete.
 Document the tool assessment, justification for the assessment decisions, and if applicable, tool qualification data.
 Provide specific references to installation guides, user manuals and tool qualification data, as necessary to support the tool assignment and qualification.